 The key stakeholders identified include: Customers, Employees, Business Partners (Suppliers and Vendors), Community, Investors, Government, Bodies, Industry Associations, Non-governmental Organizations (NGOs) and Academic Institutions.
-Our approach towards responsible and sustainable business practices undergoes a systematic mapping through regular engagement with its internal and external stakeholders.
+Our approach towards and Academic Institutions are consistent from the contraction of the conresponsible and sustainable business practices undergoes a systematic mapping through regular engagement with its internal and external stakeholders.
 This practice helps the Company to prioritize key sustainability issues in terms of relevance to its business and stakeholders, including society and clients.

 1 Has the company mapped its internal and external stakeholders Yes.
 The Company has mapped its stakeholders and they include, but are not limited to, shareholders, employees, customers, business partners, suppliers, and the wider communities that we serve.
-2 The Company is an equal opportunity employer.
+2 Out of the above, has the company identified the disadvantaged, vulnerable & marginalized stakeholders?
+The Company is an equal opportunity employer.
 It has policies instituted to prevent sexual harassment, aid safety of employees, obtain the voice of employees' opinions and grievances through employee touch base, periodic employee satisfaction surveys and code of conduct 3 Are there any special initiatives taken by the company to engage with the disadvantaged, vulnerable and marginalized stakeholders?
 If so, provide details thereof, in about 50 words or so The Company engages with each of its stakeholders through multiple channels and includes engagement initiatives, feedback process, Code of Conduct briefings and investor meetings.